Chuizar54/What_are_prices_today_Portfolio/README.md

 **Queries**

 - prices today
-  - Quick query to see what current prices are.
+  - Returns what the most current prices are.
   - Optional filters to sort by game, set, finish, rarity, tc.
 (What is the most expensive Rare Foil card)
   - Answeres the question: What is the price today?
 - price increase/decrease day to day